campbell000/blog/content/articles/anime-is-crumbling-under-pressures-of-money-making.md

 ### Expensive Anime is Too Big to Fail, so No One Takes Risks Anymore
 There *are* anime studios that have the means to dump more money into artwork and animation, and when the decision is made to spend the necessary time and money to craft a truly great show, the results can be extraordinary.

 But these decisions to spend more money don't simply exist in a vacuum.
-When anime becomes more expensive to make, it means that studios can't make as many shows.
-When a studio can't make as many shows, it means that they have less tolerance for any one show to perform poorly.
-In other words, now more than ever, a single failure of a show can financially *ruin* an entire studio.
+When anime becomes more expensive to make, it means that anime studios have less tolerance for any one show to perform poorly.
+In other words, now more than ever, the single failure of a show can financially *ruin* an entire studio.

 This is terrible for the anime industry because **when a studio literally can't afford failure, then they'll be pressured to make creative decisions that make them money, rather than decisions that produce quality anime shows**.
 And no, these two outcomes are often not aligned (more on that in the following sections).

+For their financial survival, this leads anime studios to make one of two decisions:
+1. Produce as many cheaply-made shows as possible.
+This increases the studio's tolerance for failure.
+2. Produce less shows, and ensure that each show is a massive hit.

 This has had a drastic impact on the anime industry.
 For proof, take a look at your average 2020 anime season:
 * Dozens of cheaply-produced <a href="https://en.wikipedia.org/wiki/Light_novel">light novel</a> adaptations